Insertional Achilles Tendinopathy Surgery

 The Hospital Stay

-- You wake up with bulky bandages and a boot.
+- You wake up with bulky bandages, a boot or a half plaster.

 - You will be given blood thinners to prevent DVT and vitamin C to help with wound healing and pain management.